Study in Thailand for a degree or just a semester abroad

 Cost of Living is very affordable on an international scale, and so is cost of study (tuition fee) at most Thai universities.
+Thai universities are among the cheapest universities for international students worldwide, while maintaining an international accepted quality in their degree programs.
 Thailand is not really a 'cheap' country, however.
 As it is anywhere else, you get what you pay for.
 Prices vary widely, and so does quality, from 'Asian style' (rote textbook learning) to 'western style' (developing understanding and skills).
 This Web site aims to be your guide to making a qualified decision independent of whether you want to study a degree program, just spend one semester abroad as an exchange student, or take continuing education in the friendliest country in Asia.
 By the way, any foreign student is called an 'exchange student'.
 It does not need a formal exchange agreement with your university back home to study one semester abroad in Thailand: Study abroad in Asia!

 The most popular fields of study among foreign students are business administration, marketing, business English, Thai language, general management and international business management on undergraduate and graduate level.